 Agents

-Agents are specialized processing units within the Solace Agent Mesh framework that:
+Agents are specialized processing units within the Solace Agent Mesh framework that are built around the Google Agent Development Kit (ADK) and provide the core intelligence layer.
+They:

 - play a crucial role in the system's ability to handle a wide range of tasks and adapt to various domains

-Agents are essentially the system capabilities beyond basic LLM responses.
+Agents are intelligence units that communicate through the A2A protocol to provide system capabilities beyond basic orchestrator capabilities.

 Key Functions